csonnefraudmatillion/scs_llama3_matillion/README.md

 ### 8. Setup the SPCS AI Prompt component in DPC
 Once everything has been deployed in Snowflake, you can start setting up the SPCS AI Prompt component.
+A copy of the Barista demo with the SPCS AI Prompt component is here: [Barista demo - SPCS](/pipelines/Process%20with%20SPCS.orch.yaml)

 |Attribute      |Value                                                                            |
 |---------------|---------------------------------------------------------------------------------|